-You are responsible for your own transportation (carpooling is required for our outings in the park), gas, photography gear, appropriate clothing, snacks, drinks (and alcoholic drinks at meal times) and anything required for your personal comfort.
+You are responsible for your own transportation (you will be carpooling during your outings in the park), fuel, photography gear, appropriate clothing, snacks, drinks (alcoholic drinks during meals, and drinks outside of meal times) and anything required for your personal comfort.

-A full list of suggested gear and personal items will be provided with an itinerary after your deposit has been received.
+A full list of suggested gear and personal items will be provided with a loose itinerary after your deposit has been received.

 $700 + HST per person for shared accommodation